 Glass shower doors are another beneficial feature to consider as they help create an unobstructed view of the bathroom, which encourages the flow of natural light throughout the space.
 This makes the entire room feel bright, open, and larger than it is.

 The color palette is crucial when it comes to keeping the bathroom light and airy.
 It is recommended to opt for a bright or neutral color scheme throughout the space because lighter tones are highly reflective, while darker tones absorb light.
 More specifically, homeowners should pay special attention to the color of the bathroom walls, flooring, and ceilings because they’re responsible for reflecting most of the existing natural light in this space out of all other elements.
 It is always possible to add pops of color to other features, such as fixtures, towels, bath rugs, and other accessories.

 In terms of design, it’s also important to keep the bathroom as streamlined as possible.
 Try to avoid obstructing any of the natural light that filters into the space, which will help minimize the formation of shadows and dark areas in the space.

-For more information on maximizing natural light or to arrange an initial showroom consultation to discuss renovating your bathroom, call Callen at 414-529-5509 or complete our online submission form.
+For more information on maximizing natural light or to arrange an initial Design Center consultation to discuss renovating your bathroom, call Callen at 414-529-5509 or complete our online submission form.